Spotted Wing Drosophila (SWD)

 SWD is a vinegar gnat from China and Japan.
+It attacks ripe and ripening fruit of brambles (raspberry & blackberry), strawberry, blueberry, grape, cherry, plum and peach, plus many species of wild berries.
 We first discovered it in New Hampshire on September 6, 2011.
-In 2012, it was first detected in traps on July 11.
+2012 was the first year that it was present for the entire growing season, and it caused $1.516 million in crop losses in NH that year.
 The insect looks similar to our other 39 species of drosophilids: tiny (2mm long…about 1/12 inch) flies attracted to the odor of fruits and/or vinegar and fermentation.
-It attacks ripe and ripening fruit of brambles (raspberry & blackberry), strawberry, blueberry, grape, cherry, plum and peach, plus many species of wild berries.
+It attacks ripe and ripening fruit, while our other drosophilids attack overripe or rotting fruit.
 The females lay eggs INSIDE ripening fruit, so if you do not monitor your vulnerable crops, they could be infested with larvae inside.

-If you wish to keep your fruit from becoming infested, it is critical to set up traps for the insects, and to monitor those traps regularly.
+If you wish to keep your fruit from becoming infested, it is critical to monitor the insect with traps.
 When the flies appear and your crop is ripe or ripening, an insecticide spray can prevent it from being infested.

 For regular updates about this pest, please subscribe to our newsletters or call the fruit pest hotline at (603) 862-3763 (updated weekly through the growing season).

-- Monitoring Spotted Wing Drosophila with Traps - includes how to make traps, what to bait them with, and how to use them.
+- Monitoring Spotted Wing Drosophila with Traps includes how to make traps, what to bait them with, and how to use them.
 Updated March 2014 by Alan Eaton